sigoden/argc/README.md

 ### command runner

-argc will enter the command runner mode if you do not activate its other modes with the `--argc-*` option.
+Argc will enter the command runner mode if you do not activate its other modes with the `--argc-*` option.

 What argc does in command runner mode is: locate bash, search for `argcfile` in the current project and its parent directory, then run argcfile with bash.